nasa-nccs-hpda/GraphCast_DSG/README.md

 The workflow runs preprocessing, prediction, and postprocessing for a given date range using the Discover systems.
-Due to the system configuration, you will need access to a datamove node for preprocessing, which retrieving EAR5 data from Google Storge public dataset, and a single GPU A100 to run prediction and postprocessing.
+Due to the system configuration, you will need access to a datamove node for preprocessing, which retrieving ERA5 data from Google Storage public dataset, and a single GPU A100 to run prediction and postprocessing.

 Note that the following command can be run from any Discover login node.